-Reported Diluted Earnings Per Share (GAAP) After-Tax Non-Core Adjustments Bridge loan financing fees Other acquisition related person and termination benefits 0.06 Six months ended After-Tax Non-Core Adjustments - Bridge loan financing fees 0.06 June 30, 2019 Bridge loan financing fees 0.06 Reported Diluted Earnings Per Share (GAAP) \$ 1.68 g g After-Tax Non-Core Adjustments Other acquisition-related pension and termination benefits Bridge loan financing fees 0.06 Other acquisition-related perision and termination benefits Other acquisition-related pension and termination benefits 0.06 Core Diluted Earnings Per Share (Non-GAAP) \$ 1.80 Core Diluted Earnings Per Share (Non-GAAP) \$ 1.80 2020 Proxy Stat ement 163
+Six months ended

+June 30, 2019

+Reported Diluted Earnings Per Share (GAAP) \$ 1.68

+After-Tax Non-Core Adjustments

+Bridge loan financing fees 0.06

+Other acquisition-related pension and termination benefits 0.06

+Core Diluted Earnings Per Share (Non-GAAP) \$ 1.80

+Core Diluted Earnings Per Share (Non-GAAP) \$ 1.00

+2020 Proxy Stat tement 16

-VOTE BY INTERNET - www.proxyvote.com
+VOTE BY INTERNET

+Before The Meeting - Go to www.proxyvote.com
-Use the internet to transmit your voting instructions and for electronic delivery of information until 11:59 p.m.

-Eastern Time on [], 2020 and, for participants of the Occidental Petroleum Corporation Savings Plan and the Retirement Savings Program for employees of Oxy Vinyls Canada Co., until 11:59 p.m.
-Eastern Time on [], 2020.
+Use the Internet to transmit your voting instructions and for electronic delivery of information until 11:59 p.m.
+Eastern Time on May 28, 2020 and, for participants of the Occidental Petroleum Corporation Savings Plan and the Retirement Savings Program for employees of Oxy Vinyls Canada Co., until 11:59 p.m.
+Eastern Time on May 26, 2020.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.